 8. Kathryn Dobbs

-Helping lead the Columbus Blue Jackets organization behind-the-scenes is Kathryn Dobbs, who became the senior vice president and chief marketing officer for the Blue Jackets in December.
+Helping lead the Columbus Blue Jackets organization behind-the-scenes is Kathryn Dobbs, senior vice president and chief marketing officer.
 During her tenure as executive director of the Columbus Blue Jackets Foundation, the charitable arm of the hockey club experienced record-breaking growth and awarded over $1 million to youth hockey in Central Ohio in each of the last three grant cycles.
 With Dobbs’ help, hockey became more accessible to children, including young girls, across Columbus.

 We continually say that Columbus Has No Offseason, and it’s because of our fans’ continued enthusiasm and support for our hosted events.
 Columbus is a sports city unlike anywhere else, the ladies in our community supporting women’s sports continue to set us apart.
 Sellout crowds at the 2018 NCAA Women’s Final Four, record attendance at the 2016 NCAA Division I Volleyball Championship and community commitment to The Women’s Sports Report annually let us know that unwavering support for girls’ and women’s sports is alive and well in Columbus.
 Thank you, women of Columbus!

 Want to Hear from More Women In Sports?
-Join Us for The Women's Sports Report on Feb.
-18!
+Get involved with The Women's Sports Report!

 More info can be found here.